 - 1.3.
 The Commissioner and the Chief Constable shall endeavour to meet the requirements of the Data Protection Act 2018, specifically the obligations placed on each Controller (DPA 2018, Part 3, Chapter 4, sections 56-71 and GDPR articles 24-43) and shall ensure compliance through proper application of the governance arrangements contemplated in this Manual. - 1.4.
+The Commissioner and the Chief Constable are separate data controllers and processors and have duties under the UK General Data Protection Regulation (UKGDPR), the Data Protection Act 2018 and the Freedom of Information Act 2000.
 For the purposes of the Data Protection Act 2018, the Commissioner and the Chief Constable shall remain the Controller for any personal data recorded under their respective control.
 The Commissioner and the Chief Constable will each pay an annual registration fee to the ICO in accordance with the Data Protection (Charges and Information) Regulations 2018.